jenkinsci/snowsoftware-commander-plugin/README.md

  {jenkins-plugin-info:embotics-Commander-plugin}

-Embotics provides a plugin for Jenkins automation servers (Jenkins version 1.651.3 or greater).
+Snow Software provides a plugin for Jenkins automation servers (Jenkins version 1.651.3 or greater).
 The Commander Jenkins plugin allows you to configure a Jenkins build job to request virtual services and run command workflows in a Commander instance (version 7.0.0 or greater) as